 Unripe Green Tomato Relish

-I have lots of green tomato recipes that I make that I’ll soon be sharing, like green tomato soup, fried green tomato sandwich, and green tomato bread, but one of my favorite ones is green tomato relish because it uses up so much of our green tomato harvest!
+I have lots of green tomato recipes that I make that I’ll soon be sharing, like fried green tomatoes, green tomato salsa, fried green tomato sandwich, and green tomato cake, but one of my favorite ones is green tomato relish because it uses up so much of our green tomato harvest!
 It’s also an amazing recipe to share with family and neighbors!

 This will make (12) 1-pint jars or (6) 1 quart jars of relish.